scality/Zenko/docs/docsource/reference/command_reference/vault_commands/update_account_quota.rst

 Each account may take a quota as an added property.
 If a quota was established when an account was created, this property can be modified with the update-account-quota command.
-If the account was created without a quota (for example, an account that predates S3 Connector release 7.5), a quota can be imposed on the account using this command, modifying the quota value from the existing no-quota value (zero) to the quota value.
+If the account was created without a quota (for example, an account that predates Zenko release 7.5), a quota can be imposed on the account using this command, modifying the quota value from the existing no-quota value (zero) to the quota value.
 The quota value is a number corresponding to the maximum number of bytes.
 Abbreviations such as KB, M, or